 I recommend studying the map beforehand and making a mental note of the hut names along this trail.
 The signs along the paths and forks usually point in the direction of the huts.

-They will come as follow: Talschlüßhuette, Zsigmondy Comici, Pian di Cengia, Locatelli and I have marked them all on the map.
+They will come as follow: Talschlüßhuette, Zsigmondy Comici, Pian di Cengia, and Locatelli and I have marked them all on the map.

 Below I enlisted path numbers as well as times you will be spending on the individual sections of this hike (breaks are not included).